abelsj60/lexical-401/README.md

 "Where, though?," I answered myself aloud.
 "There's nowhere to collect unofficial Lexical things right now."

 And that's how Lexical-401 was born.
 I may be the only one to use it, but you're welcome to, too.
 If Meta does something official, I'd be happy to send what's here there.
-For now, this seems helpful.
-And, really, who doesn't love the *unauthorized*?
+For now, this seems helpful — and, really, who doesn't love the *unauthorized*?
 Exactly.
 No one.

 -j (abelsj60@gmail.com)